Plume-org/docs/source/development.html.md

 from source when asked.
 Instead of using `cargo install`, use `cargo run` which starts a freshly compiled debugging version of Plume.

+It is recommended to enable the `debug-mailer` feature, especially if you need emails during development.
+You can do it by passing the `--feature debug-mailer` flags to `cargo`.
+When enabled, mails will be logged to the standard output instead of being sent for real.

 ## Testing the federation

 To test the federation, you'll need to setup another database,